radianttap/CardPresentationController/README.md

 If the _presented_ VC is `UINavigationController` instance, nothing special happens.
 It’s assumed that you will add `UIBarButtonItem` which will facilitate dismissal.

 If it is not, then `CardPresentationController` will automatically add a button at the middle of the shown card.
-Tapping on that will dismiss the cards.
+Tapping on that will dismiss the card.

 ![](resources/presentedVC-top.png)